 • If an alarm sounds, you see smoke or fire, or other unusual disturbance, exit the building immediately.

 • Once you are out, stay out.
 Under no circumstances should you ever go back into a burning building.
 Let trained firefighters conduct rescue operations.

-• If you want to ring in the new year with fireworks, the safest way is to attend a public display conducted by trained professionals.
+• If you want to ring in the new year with fireworks, the safest way is to attend a public display (socially distant and wearing a personal mask) conducted by trained professionals.

-• Fireworks start an average of 18,500 fires per year, including 1,300 structure fires, 300 vehicle fires, and 16,900 outside and other fires.
+• According to the NFPA, fireworks start an average of 18,500 fires per year, including 1,300 structure fires, 300 vehicle fires, and 16,900 outside and other fires.
 These fires caused an average of three deaths, 40 civilian injuries, and an average of $43 million in direct property damage.

 • After the fireworks display, don't let children near any fireworks that are left over; they may still be active.